 If an employer does not undertake a risk assessment, this in itself constitutes maternity discrimination and means that you would be able to make a claim in the employment tribunal.

-Recent research into the increased risk of miscarriage faced by night-shift workers may mean that pregnant women should not work during the night, although this is still to be tested in courts.
+Research into the increased risk of miscarriage faced by night-shift workers may mean that pregnant women should not work during the night, although this is still to be tested in courts.
 In any event a certificate from a medical professional advising that a woman must not work at night or must not suffer from excessive stress must be adhered to by an employer.

 If an employer identifies that a pregnant woman is exposed to risk in her current role then steps must be taken to remove that risk.

-If working conditions cannot be changed then alternative employment should be found within the organisation or failing that the woman should be suspended on in order to avoid the risk.
+If working conditions cannot be changed then alternative employment should be found within the organisation or failing that the woman should be suspended in order to avoid the risk.
 Under Section 68 of the Employment Rights Act 1996 a woman should be kept on full pay whilst she is suspended.

 Employers should provide a health and safety risk assessment with respect to breastfeeding mothers at work.
 In addition, the Health and Safety Executive advises that suitable facilities should be provided for breastfeeding and expressing milk.
 These should be private, healthy and safe.
 Provision also needs to be made for the safe storage of expressed breast milk.
 There is however no legal right to time off to breastfeed or express milk and no actual legislation requiring facilities to be provided.